Ivor Bell: 2014 arrest and charge

 Bell was arrested by the Police Service of Northern Ireland on 18 March 2014 for questioning in relation to the abduction and murder of Jean McConville in 1972.
 Bell, aged 77, has been charged with aiding and abetting murder and membership of the IRA.
 He appeared in court on 22 March 2014 and was initially refused bail, though it was granted on 26 March.
 On 7 July 2016, it was announced that Bell would stand trial for McConville's murder.
 His lawyers had argued for the charges to be dropped, claiming a lack of evidence to support a trial.

 The charges arose from the Boston College tapes that led the US Justice Department, acting on behalf of the UK Government, to issue a subpoena to Boston College for the tapes and transcripts of the Belfast Project.

 His trial was postponed due to the claim by Bell's legal team that he suffered from dementia and would not be able to fully participate in the trial.

 In a ruling of the Belfast Crown Court in October 2019 Bell was cleared of involvement in the murder of Jean McConville.
 The Boston tapes were deemed unreliable and could not be presented as evidence in the trial.
-Adams was called as a defense witness.
+Adams was called as a defence witness.